jitkapat/thaipoetrygenerator/README.md

 An experimental Thai poetry generator using RNN language models:

-This is my final project for "Introduction to Computational Linguistics" at Chulalongkorn University.
+This is my final project for "Introduction to Computational Linguistics" course at Chulalongkorn University.

 I use keras to train RNN model to predict characters given fixed length input sequences.
 There are 2 models used(18/05/19) (loadable with keras.models.load_model):